 So now that you know how to choose a provider, we are now going to show you how to get started with a share dealing account today.

-All FCA-regulated brokers require you to open an account.
+Simply head over to the stock trading platform of your choice.
+The majority of FCA-regulated brokers require you to open a verified trading account.
 The process takes just minutes, and simply requires some personal information.

 - Full name